-- CPUID.(EAX=10H, ECX=ResID=2):EAX[4:0] reports the length of the capacity bitmask using minus-one notation, e.g., a value of 15 corresponds to the capability bitmask having length of 16 bits.
+- CAT capability for L2 is enumerated by CPUID.(EAX=10H, ECX=2H), see Figure 18-33.
+The specific CAT capabilities reported by CPUID.(EAX=10H, ECX=2) are: - CPUID.(EAX=10H, ECX=ResID=2):EAX[4:0] reports the length of the capacity bitmask.
+Add one to the return value to get the result, e.g., a value of 15 corresponds to the capability bitmask having length of 16 bits.
 Bits 31:5 of EAX are reserved. - CPUID.(EAX=10H, ECX=2):EBX[31:0] reports a bit mask.
 Each set bit within the length of the CBM indicates the corresponding unit of the L2 allocation may be used by other entities in the platform.
 Each cleared bit within the length of the CBM indicates the corresponding allocation unit can be configured to implement a priority-based allocation scheme chosen by an OS/VMM without interference with other hardware agents in the system.
 Bits outside the length of the CBM are reserved. - CPUID.(EAX=10H, ECX=2):ECX.CDP[bit 2]: If 1, indicates L2 Code and Data Prioritization Technology is supported (see Section 17.19.6).
-Other bits of CPUID.(EAX=10H, ECX=2):ECX are reserved. - CPUID.(EAX=10H, ECX=2):EDX[15:0] reports the maximum COS supported for the resource (COS are zero-referenced, meaning a reported value of '15' would indicate 16 total supported COS).
+Bits 1:0 and 31:4 of ECX are reserved. - CPUID.(EAX=10H, ECX=2):ECX[bit 3]: If 1, indicates non-contiguous capacity bitmask is supported.
+The bits which are set in the various IA32_L2_MASK_n registers do not have to be contiguous.
+Bits 1:0 and 31:4 of ECX are reserved. - CPUID.(EAX=10H, ECX=2):EDX[15:0] reports the maximum COS supported for the resource (COS are zero-referenced, meaning a reported value of '15' would indicate 16 total supported COS).
 Bits 31:16 are reserved.

 A note on migration of Classes of Service (COS): Software should minimize migrations of COS across logical processors (across threads or cores), as a reduction in the performance of the Cache Allocation Technology feature may result if COS are migrated frequently.
 This is aligned with the industry-standard practice of minimizing unnecessary thread migrations across processor cores in order to avoid excessive time spent warming up processor caches after a migration.
-In general, for best performance, minimize thread migration and COS migration across processor logical threads and processor cores.
+In general, for best performance, minimize thread migration and COS migration across processor cores.